cozy-labs/cozy-dev-docs/source/index.md

 <small>HAL 9000 - CoffeeScript compiler</small>

-But to be honest, we don't need those fancy words to convince you to develop on Cozy.
+But to be honest, we don't need these fancy references to convince you to develop on Cozy.

 ### To the future, Marty!